section-engineering-education/engineering-education/content/articles/operators-in-csharp/index.md

 When two values are compared, relational operators are utilized.

 The following are the relational operators:
 1. **Equal To** (`==`): If so, it will come back true.
 False is returned otherwise.
 For example, 5==5 is going to come back true.
-2. **Not Equal To** (`!=`) The operator determines if the two operands are equal.The output is true if it's wrong.
+2. **Not Equal To** (`!=`) The operator determines if the two operands are equal.
+The output is true if it's wrong.
 False is returned otherwise.
 It's the `==` operator's exact boolean complement.
 5!=5 will, for example, return false.
 3. **Greater Than** (`>`): This operator detects whether the first operand is bigger than the second.
 It returns true if this is the case.
-4. **Less Than** (`<`): If the first operand is smaller than the second, the operator determines.
+4. **Less Than** (`<`): This operator determines if the first operand is smaller than the second.
 If this is the case, it returns true.
 Otherwise, false is returned.
 65 < 5, for instance, will return false.
 5. **Greater Than Equal To** (`>=`).
-This operator detects if the first operand exceeds or equals the second operand If so, the output  output will be true..
+This operator detects if the first operand exceeds or equals the second operand If so, the output will be true.
 Otherwise, false is returned.
-5>=5 will, for example, yield true.
+5>=5 will, for example, yields true.
 6. **Less Than Equal To** (`<=`) The operator detects if the first operand is equal to or below the second operand.
 If so, the output will be true.
 Otherwise, false is returned.
 5=5 will, for example, also yield true.

 The program below shows all the relational operators in use: